What are tumour necrosis factor inhibitors?

-The most active anti-TNF drugs are monoclonal antibodies targeted against TNF-alpha (TNFα).
+The most active tumour necrosis factor inhibitors (anti-TNF drugs) are monoclonal antibodies targeted against TNF-alpha (TNFα).
 Anti-TNFα drugs control inflammation in inflammatory skin diseases, arthritis, and bowel disease.
 They were among the first biologic agents on the market.

 Anti-TNFα monoclonal antibodies include: